wolfcms/docs.wolfcms.org/source/helpers.rst

 The Upload helper is a way for you to add simple file upload functionality to Wolf CMS.

-.. danger:: This helper is still under development, and does not yet work.
+.. caution:: This helper is still under development, and does not yet work.

 .. _validate: